briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 - The Pulumi components that define the resources associated with each ECS service are not very dry
 - Interfaces could be constructed with inheritance (base set of properties that is extended for different types of services)
 - Fix the CDK issue with priority rule on ALB listeners.
 I need to used a custom resource for this which is currently a WIP.
 Terraform and Pulumi look up the next highest listener rule priority under the hood, so you are not required to provide it, but CDK requires it, which means that you can't do ad hoc environments in CDK without a custom resource that looks up what the next available priority number is.
-- Make all three of the libraries less opinionated about how the application as a whole.
-Celery worker and scheduler should be optional, the frontend component should also be optional
+- Make all three of the libraries less opinionated.
+For example, the celery worker and scheduler should be optional and the frontend component should also be optional
 - experiment with using a frontend with SSR.
 This is supported by Quasar, the framework I'm currently using to build my frontend SPA site

 If you want to get involved or help with any of the above, please let me know!

 ## Conclusion

 I first started out with IaC following this project [aws-samples/ecs-refarch-cloudformation](https://github.com/aws-samples/ecs-refarch-cloudformation) (which is pretty old at this point) and wrote a lot of CloudFormation by hand.
-The pain of doing that lead me explore the CDK using Python.
+The pain of doing that lead me to explore the CDK with Python.
 I learned TypeScript by rewriting the Python CDK code I wrote in TypeScript.
 I later worked with a team that was more experienced in Terraform and learned how to use that.
 I feel like Pulumi takes the best of the two tools and has a really great developer experience.
 There is a little bit of a learning curve with Pulumi, and you give up some of the simplicity of Terraform.

 ## Sharing

 Thank you for reading to the end!
 I have posted the article on the following channels, please like and share the article and follow me wherever you are active.
 Also please share your feedback!

+(links pending)

 - my personal blog (briancaffey.github.io)
 - DEV.to